 Baking with beans may sound strange, but you’ll be hooked once you try it.
 These bean blondies make a satisfying and tasty snack, treat, breakfast…you name it!

-Note: Great northern or navy beans could work well, too.
+Note: Cannellini, great northern, or navy beans could work well, too.

 60 g oats (~1/2 cup) – I used old-fashioned, but (unflavored) instant oats would also work